Notifycal/docs-internal/src/content/docs/reference/AWS/Multi-account setup/10_aws_account_setup.md

 ## AWS CLI setup

-Check how to [setup the AWS CLI](01_awscli.md) and verify it works correctly before moving into the next step.
+Check how to [setup the AWS CLI](/guides/aws/00_aws_cli) and verify it works correctly before moving into the next step.

-## Add personal accounts/IAM Users

-Add IAM Users as per your needs and make sure they log in and enable MFA before continuing with this guide.
-Otherwise they might end up locked out.

 ## Enforce MFA everywhere